Sub-goal 1: Even distribution of power and influence

 Women in politics more vulnerable than men

 The sub-goal of achieving an equal distribution of power and influence is not just about counting heads.
-It's also crucial that women and men have the same rights and opportunities to be active citizens and to shape the conditions for decision-making across all sectors of society.
+It is also crucial that women and men have the same rights and opportunities to be active citizens and shape the conditions for decision-making across all sectors of society.

 Harassment, hate speech, and threats against politicians are a serious and growing problem in Sweden.
 Most commonly, such harassment occurs on social media platforms.